 Only 5% of candidates applying to The Borgen Project are selected.
 While the hiring process is incredibly competitive, we look for a diverse range of backgrounds.
 We’ve found no correlation between high GPA’s, MBA’s and/or prestigious universities when it comes to determining who will have the biggest impact for the world’s poor.
-Our selection process focuses more on finding great individuals, with a strong work ethic and passion for righting wrongs.
+Our selection process focuses on finding great individuals, with a strong work ethic and passion for righting wrongs.

-The telecommute positions below work from home, but must meet weekly deadlines, attend meetings via conference call and submit regular reports.
+The remote internships below work from home, but must meet weekly deadlines, attend meetings via conference call and submit weekly reports.
 All positions are unpaid, but college credit is available.

 * Please email [email protected] if you have any trouble uploading your resume.
 Please check your spam folder for our emails if nothing has been received.

-“My internship with the Borgen Project introduced me to connections in local offices and helped launch my career into politics.”
+“My internship with The Borgen Project introduced me to connections in local Congressional offices and helped launch my career into politics.”

 – John Muscolini, U.S. Congressional Staffer, Former Political Affairs Intern at The Borgen Project (’16)